valance/DROP-GroupFantasy/README.md

 For getting the result of CV, additional 5 checkpoints is generated, you can contact ttchungac@connect.ust.hk if you want them but considering the driver storage limit, they are not available for download.

-The CV result is (1/5)(61.027+?+63.747+68.552+65.318) for running 10 epoches.
-We have also try to run more epoches, the performance can actually be further increased.
-Because of the time limitation, we did not experiment through all 5 cv model and the potential performance is expected to better than the cv result shown here.
+The CV result is (1/5)(61.027+?+63.747+68.552+65.318) for running 10 epoches. <br>
+We have also tried to run more epoches, the performance can be further increased.
+Because of the time limitation, we did not experiment through all 5 cv models.
+The potential performance is expected to be better than the cv result shown here.

-For our new attempt in embeddings modification, this is still ongoing, improvement over the baseline model is acheive for current attempted parameters setting.
-But as it is still ongoing (even training the cv for our current best model need a lot of time), the result is not available before 14/11 (code and result submission deadline of COMP5222).
+For our new attempt in embeddings modification, this is still ongoing, improvement over the baseline model is acheived for currently attempted parameter setting. <br>
+But as it is still ongoing (doing the CV for our current best model need a lot of time), the result is not available before 14/11 (code and result submission deadline of COMP5222).
 Thanks for your understanding.

+# Code instructions

 For our new approach, the training command is different and a additional input file is needed, Training command: